-Alexandra Farmer is an environmental partner in the Washington, D.C., office of Kirkland & Ellis LLP.
+Alexandra Farmer is an environmental partner in the Houston and Washington, D.C., offices of Kirkland & Ellis LLP.
+In 2019, Chambers USA described her as a “skilled negotiator” and “deal-savvy,” with “laser focus,” a “sharp mind” and a “deep understanding of environmental law."
 In 2018, she was recognized as an environmental Rising Star by Law360 in its “Top Attorneys Under 40” list, and by The Legal 500 United States for Environment: Transactional.

 Alexandra has developed a particular proficiency in transactions involving power plants, oil and gas assets, petrochemical, manufacturing and other target companies with significant contamination concerns, dynamic environmental compliance challenges, and broad international footprints.
 She also helps businesses comply with applicable environmental laws and regulations, including resolving compliance issues identified during acquisitions or in anticipation of sales.
 Alexandra also represents both sponsors and lenders in connection with financing and developing major projects with significant environmental permitting obligations.
 Her clients rely on her ability to spot issues at the outset of a transaction, to work with consultants to advise them regarding the expected magnitude and likelihood of the risks, and to devise a creative solution for managing environmental liabilities, while keeping in mind the big picture of the transaction and often highly competitive transactions.